wangbin579/auxiliary/README.md

 ![tcpcopy](https://raw.github.com/wangbin579/auxiliary/master/images/advanced_tcpcopy_usage.GIF)

 Figure 4 shows the advanced architecture of using TCPCopy to do realistic testing of Internet server applications.
-TCPCopy server(intercept) is removed from machines which run Upper-layer applications.
+TCPCopy server(intercept) is removed from machines which run upper-layer applications.

 It is much more complicated when using Advanced architecture, but it is more real and more powerful.